ihmeuw/pseudopeople/docs/source/datasets/index.rst

 .. todo::
   Add link to docstring once ready.

-The following columns are included in these datasets:
+The following columns are included in this dataset:

 .. list-table:: **Dataset columns**
    :header-rows: 1